Organized by Mika Seppala (Florida State University, seppala@math.fsu.edu) and Emil Volcheck (National Security Agency, volcheck@acm.org)

 by computer algebra, thus bypassing some very deep connections.

-Counting points on an elliptic curve on a low-memory device
+points on an elliptic curve defined over a finite field in polynomial

 Roland Dreier